SAI-RANDIVE-BTECH/JAVA-FLEXI/README.md

   A journey of a thousand lines of code begins with a single public static void main.Welcome to my personal Java learning laboratory!
 This repository serves as a chronological archive of my progress, day-to-day exercises, and logic-building journey in the Java ecosystem.

   🚀 Progress RoadmapDayTopic FocusKey FilesStatus
-  Day 01 Basics & SetupHelloWorld.java, Variables.java ✅ Done
+  Day 01 Basics & SetupHelloWorld.java, Variables.java

-  Day 02 Data Types & InputScannerInput.java, TypeCasting.java✅ Done
-  Day 03 ConditionalsIfElse.java, SwitchCase.java🏗️ In Progress
-  Day 04 LoopsForLoop.java, WhilePattern.java📅 Planned📁 Repository StructureThe code is organized by Day, making it easy to track the evolution of my skills:
+ Repository StructureThe code is organized by Day, making it easy to track the evolution of my skills:

 PlaintextJava-Flexi/
 ├── Day 01/
 │   ├── HelloWorld.java        # The classic starting point

-│   └── Variables.java         # Exploring primitive types
+│   └── AddNumbers.java

-├── Day 02/

-│   ├── UserInput.java         # Using the Scanner class
+|   |__ MultiplyNumbers.java

-│   └── Arithmetic.java        # Math operations
+│   └── PrintMyName.java

-└── README.md                  # You are here!
+|   |__ PrintBestFriend.java

 🛠️ How to RunTo run any of these files locally, ensure you have the JDK installed and follow these steps: